The 7 Biggest Nuclear Warheads Ever Detonated

 Big nukes are like dinosaurs- they’ve made their mark on history and will likely not be seen again.
-The sheer power and destruction these high megaton monsters could cause is mind boggling, but it seems like it is better that countries are not racing for the biggest nuclear payload these days.
-Sorry to rain on your parade, but it is not necessarily better that striving for that megaton payload is not the goal.
+The sheer power and destruction these high-megaton monsters could cause is mind-boggling, but it seems like it is better that countries are not racing for the biggest nuclear payload these days.
+That may sound reassuring, but it is not necessarily better that striving for that megaton payload is not the goal.

-7/7: Mark-36 (10 Megatons, USA, 1956)
+7. Mark-36 (10 Megatons, USA, 1956)

-Based on what was learned from the Shrimp bomb (the first dry fuel thermonuclear bomb), the Mark-36 was developed.
-The US made almost 1000 Mark-36 two stage nuclear warheads.
-Many of them went on to be repurposed into Mark-21 bombs, which had a small 4 megaton payload in comparison.
+Based on what was learned from the Shrimp bomb (the first dry-fuel thermonuclear bomb), the Mark-36 was developed.
+The US made almost 1000 Mark-36 two-stage nuclear warheads.
+Many of them went on to be repurposed into Mark-21 bombs, which had a small 4-megaton payload in comparison.
 The rest were converted to Mark-41 bombs, with a much higher yield.

-6/7: Ivy Mike (10.4 Megatons, USA, 1951)
+6. Ivy Mike (10.4 Megatons, USA, 1951)

 Part of “Operation Greenhouse”, Ivy Mike was a stationary weapon detonated from scaffolding.
-It was used to research nuclear bombs, and was a proof of concept.
+It was used to research nuclear bombs and was a proof of concept.
 This concept was very important in creating larger payload bombs- fusion.
 Later, a simplified and lighter deliverable version was developed.

-5/7: Mark-24 “Yankee” (13.5 Megatons, USA, 1954)
+5. Mark-24 “Yankee” (13.5 Megatons, USA, 1954)

 In May of 1954, the Yankee prototype of the Mark-24 bombs was detonated as part of the Castle tests.
 Deemed a success, they went on to make over 100 more of the Mark-24 thermonuclear warhead.

-4/7: Mark-17 (10-15 Megatons, USA, 1955)
+4. Mark-17 (10-15 Megatons, USA, 1955)

 Carried by B-36 bombers, this bomb weighed the most of any in the US arsenal.
 America produced about 200 of these big boys and they didn’t last very long.
 Lighter and more effective bombs only kept them active for about 3 years.

-3/7: TX-21 “Shrimp” (14.8 Megatons, USA, 1954)
+3. TX-21 “Shrimp” (14.8 Megatons, USA, 1954)

 “Shrimp” was a part of the infamous Castle Bravo tests at Bikini Atoll.
 From its detonation spot in the Marshall Islands, radioactive material was detected in parts of Australia, Asia, Europe, and even the US.
-This is partly because it was detonated only 7 feet above ground.
+This is partly because it was detonated only 7 feet above the ground.

-2/7: Mark-41 (25 Megatons, USA, 1958)
+2. Mark-41 (25 Megatons, USA, 1958)

-America made the second largest bomb- and not just one.
+America made the second-largest bomb- and not just one.
 We made over 500.
 There were two distinct types of the Mark-41, where one model was “dirty” with a uranium casing.

-1/7: Tsar Bomba (50 Megatons, Soviet Union, 1961)
+1. Tsar Bomba (50 Megatons, Soviet Union, 1961)

-With a much bigger payload than any other warhead on this list, the RDS-220 hydrogen bomb has earned it’s spot.
+With a much bigger payload than any other warhead on this list, the RDS-220 hydrogen bomb has earned its spot.
 The Soviet Union dropped this from a bomber in October of 1961 over the Arctic Sea.

 I Came Upon a Fork in the Road…

 The nuclear race was in full swing while the Soviet Union was developing Tsar Bomba.
-The US completed testing on the Mk-41 three stage bomb a full three years before Soviet Union unleashed their 50 megaton creation.
+The US completed testing on the Mk-41 three-stage bomb a full three years before the Soviet Union unleashed its 50-megaton creation.
 America beat the Russians to the moon- so why did they not beat them to the largest nuclear warhead?
 The answer is simple- tactics.
 The US figured out that the delivery method of the warhead can be just as important as the payload.

 The Final Word

-So why does the rise and fall of high payload nuclear bombs matter to preppers?
+So why does the rise and fall of high-payload nuclear bombs matter to preppers?
 It defines the nuclear threat that everyone should be prepared for.